Licensed Lay Ministry Training

 • Qualification level: Certificate of Higher Education (CertHE) in Theology, Ministry and Mission

-• Cost: All course fees covered by diocese
+• Cost: All course fees covered by your diocese

 About the course

-The programme will provide you with opportunities to establish your skills in theological reflection as you discover and develop your own faith-based perspective on all aspects of daily life.
+The programme will give you opportunities to establish your skills in theological reflection as you discover and develop your own faith-based perspective on all aspects of daily life.

 We understand that life can sometimes get in the way of study.
-If you’re unable to attend your normal class, you can arrange to attend the class at an alternative teaching centre.
+If you can’t attend your usual class, you can arrange to attend at an alternative teaching centre.

-While you can attend classes online throughout your two years of study, all students will be required to attend the following in person:
+While you can attend classes online, all Lay Ministry students must attend the following sessions in person:

 First year